c17hawke/python-cli-template/README.md

 > pip install python-dotenv
 > ```

-use template.py to create the other required files by running the following command -
+Use and update `template.py` as per your requirements to create the other required files by running the following command -

 ```bash
 python template.py